 What is a Form SR-1?

 Every California driver in California is supposed to have auto insurance.
 But, some drivers drive without it.
-The DMV needs to verify whether people involved in accidents had valid auto insurance to cover that particular accident.
+The DMV needs to verify whether people involved in accidents on the street, highway, or private property had valid auto insurance to cover that particular accident.

 When Must A Form SR-1 Be Filed?